picqer/bol-retailer-php-client/README.md

 The example above assumed your Bol.com integration account uses a refresh token that does not change after use (named 'Method 1' by Bol.com).

-If your refresh code changes after each use ('Method 2') then you need to store the new refresh token after refreshing.
+If your refresh token changes after each use ('Method 2'), then you need to store the new refresh token after refreshing.
 In this case a refresh token can only be used once.
 When multiple processes are refreshing simultaneously, there is a risk that due to race conditions a used refresh token is stored last.
-This means that from then on it's impossible to refresh and the client needs to manually log in again.
+This means that from then on it's impossible to refresh and the user needs to manually log in again.
 To prevent this, you need to work with locks, in such a way that it guarantees that only the latest refresh token is stored and used.
 The example below uses a blocking mutex.

 ```php
 $client = new \Picqer\BolRetailerV8\Client();